 On the other hand, if you want to cancel your contract at the end of the two-year term to avoid any rollover, you need to call the wireless carrier on the exact day your term ends to cancel.
 If you call too early, the wireless carrier will not let you cancel and will make you call back on the exact day your term ends.
 If you call too late--after the two year term ended--you can cancel no problem.
 All you have to do is pay for the remaining month of service.

 Again, using Verizon as an example, you must call on the exact day your contract expires to cancel you contract.
 If you call too early, there is no mechanism available to set a cancellation date for the future.
 If you call too late, it is easy enough to cancel.
 However, your cancellation will not be effective until the end of the next billing cycle.
 Since Verizon was so nice to put you on a month-to-month agreement, this means the end of the next month's billing cycle.
 If you call the day after your contract expires, this means that you will have to pay for an entire extra month's service.
 In addition, there is no proration available--you must pay the entire month's amount whether you used one day or 28 days of service.

 A colleague of mine calls this the "two year and one month contract."
 Since you cannot call ahead to schedule a cancellation, the wireless carriers leave you with a very small window in which you can cancel your wireless service without incurring any additional expenses or fees: one day.
 If miss that day, another month of service is automatically tacked on to your contract, giving you not a two year contract, but a two year and one month contract.

-Are you a victim of these barriers to choice?
 Did you try to cancel your contract in the last month but were forced to pay an ETF?
 Did you try to cancel your wireless contract after your two-year term expired?
 Has a wireless carrier forced you to pay for an entire extra month's service because you missed that one-day window?
-Let us know in the comments or file an online complaint form.
+Let us know in the comments or Request for Assistance.